astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 #### 3. Choose an Amazon EC2 region

-Refer to [Amazon’s list of available regions and servers](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to determine which server best fits your needs.
+Refer to [Amazon's list of available regions and servers](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to determine which server best fits your needs.
 Write down the code of the server you chose for the next step.

 #### 4. Add SES Credentials to your Astronomer Deployment